BonkMC/.github/profile/README.md

 ---

-Join us in building and expanding the Bonk Network community.
+Join us in building and expanding the BonkMC community.
 Whether you're here to play, develop, or contribute, there's a place for you in our growing ecosystem.

 For more information, visit our [website](https://bonkmc.net/) or join our [Discord server](https://discord.gg/bonknetwork).